 Orbea has made the Wild FS very progressive through its stroke.
 This is because it says that a heavier e-bike needs this extra progression to prevent harsh bottom-outs.
 As such, it’s designed 34 per cent progressiveness into its stroke – substantially more than the 20 per cent found on the Rallon.

-When it comes to pedalling, there’s 110 to 120 per cent anti-squat, depending on sag and gear choice, while the brake caliper’s relocation from the chain to the seatstay means the rear suspension extends a touch under braking, rather than squatting.
+When it comes to pedalling, there’s 110 to 120 per cent anti-squat, depending on sag and gear choice, while the brake calliper’s relocation from the chain to the seatstay means the rear suspension extends a touch under braking, rather than squatting.

 Fox’s Float X2 is packaged deep in the frame.Orbea

 Orbea will offer a number of shocks for the Wild FS.
 The top two bikes get a choice of either the coil Fox DHX2 or a Float X2 air shock.
+In total three air shocks and one coil will be offered via the MyO Lite componentry swap service.

 Given the ability to swap components at the point of purchase (with a charge where applicable), Orbea is offering the option to spec the suspension just how you’d like it.